Wrench Wench has been in love with automotive mechanics for decades. She loves sharing advice with fellow DIY mechs and curious cats.

 During steps two and three, if you find that the voltage on your alternator drops below 11.8 and continues to drop, your alternator is creating a parasitic draw on the battery and needs to be replaced before it ruins the battery.

 During steps two and three while your car is running, if your alternator tests below 13.4 and your battery tests fine, then your alternator is going bad.

 During step two while your car is running, if your alternator tests above 14.2, your alternator is creating too high of a charge and likely has a voltage regulator problem.

 Need a Multimeter?

 More specifically, I recommend the very common Blue Point Snap-on multimeter.
-It's the same kind that I own and works fantastically.
+It's the same kind that I own and works fantastic.
 On eBay, a pretty standard price for this model is $60, which is on the lower end of the price scale in terms of top quality multimeters.
-You can get better fancier ones, but this one is reliable and, most importantly, user friendly.
+You can get better fancier ones, but this one is reliable and, most importantly, user-friendly.

 That being said, I know what it's like to be broker than broke, so if you want to start out with a cheaper multimeter, I also have experience with a more affordable option, the common All-Sun mini multimeter from Amazon.
 It's only $6 and in my experience is a reasonable multimeter.
 It uses up batteries fairly quickly and certainly doesn't last as long as the Snap-on, but it's accurate enough to do the job.

 If going to a mechanic or getting a multimeter yourself are out of the question and you really burn with the desire to know if your alternator is a problem, here is the "shade tree" style of checking your alternator.

 - Wear a pair of rubber gloves that protect from electricity.

 - Start your car.